 #1 Keep your quiet times intact.

-During busy seasons quiet times can easily be the first thing to go.
+During busy seasons, quiet times can easily be the first thing to go.
 Yet, they might be what we need most to get through the busy season well!
 We certainly need to be in God’s word to get perspective.
 We definitely need to rely on God through prayer.
-And without a doubt, we need some quiet moments to reflect on how to please God best each day.
+And without a doubt, we need some quiet moments to reflect on how to best please God each day.
 We need our daily quiet time.

 Maybe your quiet times will look different on the busiest of days, but you should do all you can to still have them.
 You will be glad you did—you will know you kept first things first, you will go into your day with more trust in the Lord and more reliance on his strength.
-And you will more quickly remember who it is you are celebrating at Christmas.
+And you will more quickly remember who it is you’re celebrating at Christmas.